Nllii/Apollo/README.md

 ###  Workflow is a script to setup a Raspberry pi as a server for developement running ubuntu 22.04.
 Basic minimal setup.

+    []: # Language: bash
+    []: # Path: .bashrc

 ##### For web developement docker images will be used.
 Setting up ngnix, apache, maven etc... usually has ports conflicts, and it is a pain to figure out which program is using which ports.

 - all scripts and programs are runing ubuntu 22.04 LTS on arm64

 ### Gettting started
 setup your path to have ./workflow/dev
-1. cd into ./workflow
-2.
+...
+I am using ~/.bashrc to add the path to the bashrc file.
 ```bash

 bash install-dev.sh

 ```
-### with 30 Mbps download speed you are looking at ETA of setup to be 1hr and fixing little errors.
+### with 30 Mbps download speed you are looking at ETA of setup to be 1hr and fixing little errors and accepting updates/resets prompts.

 ### keep run runing the script until all downloads are done and Reboot your system before working on your code.

 - Happy hacking !

--